suffolklibraries/sljekyll/_events/chantry-2020-02-18-mr-bean.md

 breadcrumb: y
 ---

-Children are invited to have a go at magic and balloon modelling with Mr Bean this half-term.
+Children are invited for a magic show and balloon modelling with Mr Bean this half-term.

 Advance booking by contacting the library is essential.